 Concerning Network Adequacy and Continuity of Care Requirements for ACA-Compliant Health Benefit Plans

-This entire regulation falls under the category “Network Adequacy.”
-See the hold text below to see the section of the regulation falling under other categories.
+This entire regulation falls under the category “Continuity of Care Post-Contract.”
+See the bold text below for the language falling under “termination.”

 Section 1 Authority